OxyHQ/Musico/packages/frontend/README.md

-# @mention/frontend
+# @musico/frontend

-> The frontend package of the Mention monorepo - A modern, cross-platform social app built with Expo, React Native, and TypeScript.
+> The frontend package of the Musico monorepo - A modern, cross-platform music streaming app built with Expo, React Native, and TypeScript.

 ---